 Health Insurance Marketplace

 UnityPoint Health is committed to your health and the health of your family and community.
-To help you through any confusion of the Affordable Care Act, UnityPoint Health has Certified Application Counselors on staff to help you understand your health insurance options and make sure you are properly enrolled for the right health coverage at no cost to you.
+Our Certified Application Counselors on staff can help you understand your health insurance options and make sure you are properly enrolled for the right health coverage at no cost to you.

 Find Out What Health Care Reform Means For You!